-The Company issued derivative financial instruments related to its collaboration with Bristol-Meyers Squibb Company ("BMS") and in relation to the issuance of the Hercules Technology Growth Corp. ("Hercules") loan facility.
+The Company issued derivative financial instruments related to its collaboration with Bristol-Meyers Squibb Company and in relation to the issuance of the Hercules Technology Growth Corp. ("Hercules") loan facility.
 The Hercules warrants were exercised as of February 1, 2019.
 The Company issued 37,175 ordinary shares at \$34.25 following the exercise of all Hercules warrants and receipt of \$0.5 million from Hercules.

-The fair value of the BMS derivative financial instruments ("BMS warrants") as of March 31, 2019, was \$2.6 million compared to a fair value of both the BMS and Hercules derivative financial instruments of \$1.4 million as of December 31, 2018.
+The fair value of the BMS derivative financial instruments ("BMS warrants") as of June 30, 2019, was \$3.3 million compared to a fair value of both the BMS and Hercules derivative financial instruments of \$1.4 million as of December 31, 2018.
+Changes in the fair value of the BMS warrants are primarily impacted by changes in the Company's share price, whereby an increase in share price generally results in an increase of the fair value.
 These BMS warrants are described in more detail below.